 We are exploring scientific solutions to improve the efficiency of energy storage, use, transmission, and sustainable generation to reduce the nation's carbon footprint and grow our energy economy.

-Our light sources work as powerful microscopes for studies of material structures and properties at the atomic and nanometer scales to enable the design of new energy-efficient materials, pharmaceuticals, and more.
+Our light source works as powerful microscope for studies of material structures and properties at the atomic and nanometer scales to enable the design of new energy-efficient materials, pharmaceuticals, and more.

 We recreate matter as it existed just after the Big Bang—more than 13 billion years ago—to study how fundamental subatomic particles and their interactions gave shape to the visible matter of the universe today.